rapid7/propsd/docs/class-parser.md

 Class: Parser
 =============

-Parser is the class that will translate a strings into properties between storage and services
+Parser is the class that will translate strings (starting with yamal) into properties (json) between storage and services

 ## Interface